ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 8, 2022 (Day 64) Solidity: DelegateCall

+DelegateCall function in a contract (say ContractOne) allows an external contract to make changes to the state of ContractOne.
+It is a dangerous thing to do

 #### March 7, 2022 (Day 63) Solidity: ABI

-Application Binary Interface (ABI) is the standard way to interact with smart contracts on Ethereum Network
+Application Binary Interface (ABI) is the standard way to interact with smart contracts on Ethereum Network.
 It is similar to APIs

 #### March 6, 2022 (Day 62) Solidity: Fallback